VirtusLab/git-machete-intellij-plugin/README.md

 * frontendUiTable
 * gitCore

 By default, IntelliJ logs everything with level `INFO` and above into `idea.log` file (localization depends on IntelliJ version and OS).
-To find where is this file located go to `Help` -> `Show Log in Files`.
+To find where this file is located, go to `Help` -> `Show Log in Files`.

-To enable logging in `DEBUG` level we must add selected categories to list in `Help` -> `Diagnostic Tools` -> `Debug Log Settings`.
-For our classes there are customized and provided above but by default category is a full class path for each class.
+To enable logging in `DEBUG` level, add selected categories to list in `Help` -> `Diagnostic Tools` -> `Debug Log Settings`.
+For our classes, the categories are customized and provided above; by default, the category is a fully-qualified name of each class.

 ### Generate plugin zip